DoganAliSAN/TSB/README.md

 <img src="help.png" data-canonical-src="s.png" width="300" height="500" />

-`/url` command gets two parameters first for how many videos user wants second for which tag TSB should look.
-This will take long time and return a txt file to user.
+`/url` command gets two parameters, first for how many videos user wants, second for which tag TSB should look.
+This will take long time and return a text file to user.

-`/settings` commands is for setting number of likes and comments TSB will look for videos has equal or higher values.
+`/settings` commands is for setting number of likes and comment.
+TSB will look for videos which has equal or higher values.